mehulagg/gitlab/doc/development/fe_guide/droplab/droplab.md

 ### Development

-When plugins are initialised for a droplab trigger+dropdown, DropLab will call the plugins `init` function, so this must be implemented in the plugin.
+When plugins are initialized for a droplab trigger+dropdown, DropLab will call the plugins `init` function, so this must be implemented in the plugin.

 ```javascript